noamtcohen/Narma/README.md

 Checkout [test/test.js](https://github.com/noamtcohen/Narma/blob/master/test/test.js) and [app/weserver.js](https://github.com/noamtcohen/Narma/blob/master/app/webserver.js) to see exapmles of what you can do.

-You can start a web server, read from the file system and use jQuery, inside a Jasime suite
+You can start a web server, read from the file system and use jQuery, inside a Jasmine suite
 ```javascript
 describe('somthing to test',function(){
    it('should be ok',function(done){